snail007/gmc/docs/MANUAL.md

 # MIDDLEWARE

-Both THE Web and API servers of GMC support middleware.
-When existing functions cannot meet your requirements, you can complete various functions by registering middleware, such as: `authorization`, `logging`, `modification request` and so on.
+Both the Web and API servers of GMC support middleware.
+When existing functions cannot meet your requirements, you can complete various functions by registering middleware, such as: `authorization`, `logging`, `request modification` and so on.
 From the time the GMC receives a user request to the time the controller method or handler is actually executed, the middleware is divided into four types according to the order and timing of execution.

-With the names` Middleware0 `, `Middleware1`, `Middleware2`, `Middleware3`, each type of middleware can be registered with more than one.
+With the names `Middleware0`, `Middleware1`, `Middleware2`, `Middleware3`, each type of middleware can be registered with more than one.
-They are executed in the order in which they were added, but when one of the middleware returns FALSE, the middleware behind that middleware is skipped.
+They are executed in the order in which they were added, but when one of the middleware returns TRUE, the middleware behind that middleware is skipped.

-A middleware is a function.
+A middleware is a function with signature: `func(ctx gcore.Ctx) (isStop bool)`.

-In the API service it is defined as` func(ctx gcore.Ctx, Server gcore.APIServer)(isStop bool) `.

-In the Web service it is defined as` func(ctx gcore.Ctx, Server gcore.HTTPServer)(isStop bool) `.

 The diagram of the API and Web HTTP server workflow architecture is shown below.
 The sequence and timing of their execution can help you quickly master the use of middleware.